Trustee Audit Guide

 - Review supporting documentation for cash received (e.g., dues deduction lists.)

-- See that nature of receipt agrees with entry in the Cash Book.
+- Verify that the explanation of the type of receipt agrees with entry in the Cash Book or check register.

-- See that deposits are properly recorded in the checkbook.
+- Verify that deposits are properly recorded in the checkbook or check register.

 The Financial Standards Code states that union money can be spent only if required by law, by union constitution, to fulfill contractual obligations or as authorized by vote of either the membership or the Executive Board.
 Disbursements require signatures of two officers or their designees.
-At the time a check is issued, the date, amount, payee and purpose of the check should be recorded on the check stub and in a Cash Book or Cash Disbursements Journal.
+At the time a check is issued, the date, amount, payee and purpose of the check should be recorded on the check stub, in the Cash Disbursements Journal or in the automated accounting system.

-All disbursements should be substantiated by supporting documentation such as bills or invoices, per capita tax reports, employee or officer expense reports, payroll records and lease agreements.
+All disbursements should be substantiated by supporting documentation such as bills or invoices, per capita tax reports, officer or employee expense reports, payroll records and lease agreements.
 The minutes of Executive Board or membership meetings should show authorization for these disbursements as outlined in Article V of the Code.

 - Compare each canceled check to the bank statement to see that a canceled check exists for each paid check shown on the bank statement.

-- Compare amounts on canceled checks to amounts in the Cash Book and checkbook.
+- Compare amounts on canceled checks to amounts in the Cash Book or automated accounting system and checkbook.

-- Compare payee on check to payee listed in Cash Book and checkbook.
+- Compare payee on check to payee listed in Cash Book, check register and checkbook.

-- Examine the endorsement to see that it agrees with the payee.
+- Examine the endorsement to verify that it agrees with the payee.

-- Examine signatures on checks to see that they are signed by the officers authorized to do so under the local’s constitution.
+- Examine signatures on checks to verify they are signed by the officers authorized to do so under the affiliate’s constitution.

-- Review invoices, expense reports and PCT Reports to see that the check number and dates of payment are properly shown on each document.
+- Review supporting invoices, expense reports and PCT Reports to verify that the check number and dates of payment are properly shown on each document.

-- Compare explanations in Cash Book to supporting documentation to see that expenses are properly classified.
+- Compare explanations in Cash Book or check register to supporting documentation to verify that expenses are properly classified.

 - Verify that the Cash Book is properly totaled.

-- Verify that the checkbook is properly maintained so as to show the current balance at all times.
+- Verify that the checkbook or check register is properly maintained in order to reflect the current balance at all times.

-All bank statements, canceled checks and voided checks must be retained by the principal financial officer.
+All bank statements, canceled checks and voided checks must be retained in the union’s records by the principal financial officer.
 The canceled checks which are retained with any statement should be kept with that statement regardless of the date or number appearing on the check.
-The monthly bank reconciliation should be kept with each month’s bank statement.
+The monthly bank reconciliation should be attached to each month’s bank statement.

-- Review monthly bank reconciliation to see that amounts shown for Cash Receipts and Cash Disbursements agree with totals in Cash Receipts and Cash Disbursements Books, and reconcile any differences.
+- Review monthly bank reconciliation to see that amounts shown for Cash Receipts and Cash Disbursements agree with totals in Cash Receipts and Cash Disbursements Book or check registers, and reconcile any differences.

-- Compare cash balance on the financial statement to bank reconciliation balance and to checkbook balance.
+- Compare cash balance on the financial statement to bank reconciliation balance and to checkbook or check register balance.

 - Research any outstanding checks six (6) months or older for possible cancellation or stop payment.

 - If applicable, obtain copies of missing checks from the bank or credit union.
-Compare copies to the entries in the Cash Book.
+Compare copies to the entries in the Cash Book or check register.

-- Question financial officers to obtain an explanation of any unusual transaction reflected on the bank statement.
+- Obtain an explanation from the financial officer for any unusual transaction reflected on the bank statement.

-- Request explanation and supporting documentation from the bank or credit union for any unusual transaction.
+- Obtain an explanation and supporting documentation from the bank or credit union for any unusual transaction.

 Bank Debit Cards and/or Automated Teller Machine (ATM) Cards may not be used under any circumstances.
 Review all bank statements for evidence of ATM or Debit Card Transactions.